Come Run With Us— Come Run With Us—Shop Now

 Racing & Happiness Continues

 I ran the race in Belleville, WI in under 24 hours.
 So far since then, I've run 4 other +100 mile races under 24 hours.
-My next hardest challenge was running a 200-mile race.
-The biggest difference about this race was that it took me 100 miles and a whole day to even get to the REAL challenging part.
-I could write a whole novel about what went on during the 65 hours and 5 minutes I spent running through the woods, but the biggest was needing a change in my career.
+My next hardest challenge was running a 200 mile race.
+The biggest difference about this race was it took me 100 miles and a whole day to even get to the REAL challenging part.
+I could write a whole novel about what went on during the 65 hours and 5 minutes I spent running through the woods.
+That was the point I realized another big change I needed in life was my career.

 Starting at SCHEELS

-A week after the race, I found myself applying for a manager position at SCHEELS.
-I was hired in June 2023 as the Men's Athletic Shoes Manager working alongside my coworker Jay.
-Now, I get to run to work every day and spend my days talking about shoes and running.
-Truly a gift.
-Every day I run to work with the idea of finding the best version of me, the best version of me I get to share with the people throughout my day.
-Life gets hard regardless of the work I put in, running does make it easier and it helps sharpen the tools to navigate the hard times better.
+A week after that race, I found myself applying for a manager position at Scheels.
+I was hired in June 2023 as the Men's Athletic Shoes Manager.
+Now, I get to run to work everyday and spend time talking about shoes and running.
+Truly, it’s a gift.
+Everyday while running to work, I take that time to hone in on my mindset, finding the best version of me, the version that helps me share and connect with people throughout my day.

-In the past several years, I’ve done a lot of races, and for every high there’s a low.
-My next attempt at a 200 mile race was in April 2024 in Georgia, which did not go as planned.
+Looking over the years now, since I began this journey in 2019, I’ve competed in a lot of races.
+For every high there is a low.
+In April 2024, I attempted another 200-mile race in Georgia, which did not go as planned.
 I did my usual.
 I put in the work, got myself physically, mentally, emotionally, and spiritually fit for this.
 Soon, I was in Georgia, and somehow already lined up for the race.
 All of us runners took off through the mountains.

 Finding My Best Version

-Sobriety and running have helped me find my purpose.
-My purpose is the same, regardless of what’s going on around me, what’s happening in the world or anything.
-Wake up, show up, and try to find the best version of myself to help somebody else become the best version of themselves.
-Because of that purpose, every amount of acceptance, validation, joy, comfort that I was ever searching for in a bottle or a bag, I have today through running.
-And maybe the coolest part of it all is I get to find a better me tomorrow.
+Sobriety and running have helped me find my purpose: Regardless of what’s going on around me, I am going to show up and aim to be the best version of myself.
+Maybe even help somebody else become the best version of themselves.
+That scared man I was, who was looking for acceptance, validation, joy, comfort, everything I thought I’d find in a bottle or a bag, I have today through running.
+The coolest part of it all?
+I get to keep living my purpose, one day at a time.

 About our Experts